 Courtesy to Others

 An unsupervised dog is much more likely to be a nuisance, which reflects badly on all dog owners, especially in an urban environment.
 Please do your part to make dogs welcome in our cities.
-Pick up after him, keep him trained, happy, and socialized, and don’t tie him out alone.
+Pick up after them, keep them trained, happy, and socialized, and don’t tie them out alone.